 The later carburetors used a plastic top.
 The early with these plastic tops still utilized the front mounted idle mixture screw.
 Then about 1988 or so this screw hole was plugged and a rear starboard side adjustment screw was used.
 These plastic topped ones used a internal box like collector that the main-jet was screwed into.
 This system appears to help by separating to some degree any small debris from being sucked into the main-jet.

-|The late intermediate style plastic top carburetor with side idle adjustment.
+|The late intermediate style plastic top carburetor with side idle adjustment and primer unit (note no choke).
 These also used a plastic bottom fuel bowl.|

 |Here is a 1989 8hp carburetor|

 You may encounter a carburetor that has no rear idle needle, and the adjustment needle is on the front of the plastic top, pretty much as seen in the photo above.
 If this is the case to adjust the idle, it may be best to drill a 3/8" hole in the front cover and align it with that needle screw head so you can adjust it while running.
 However you need to remove the air breather box.
 This cover is a later conversion unit # 036342.

 On my 1984 6hp the inner (rear) carburetor

 throat diameter is .810" with the mating hole in the intake manifold

 being only .612".
 This hole in the manifold is not cast but machined